-This dashboard section displays the current coolant temperature, 'C' is low temperature, 'H' is high temperature.
+Displays the current coolant temperature, 'C' is low temperature, 'H' is high temperature.
 Both over-low and over-high are abnormal.
 Idle the vehicle to warm the engine when it's too cold, and park the vehicle when it's too hot to prevent the coolant from boiling.
 Keep the coolant temperature in a normal range.